weizheng1910/Concentration2/README.md

 #### Modularisation.
 Abstracting out variables frequently used.
   * Timer and lagtime are made global variables, which are located at the beginning of the script, so that changes can be easily made, facilitating the testing process.

-  If timer fo stage 1 has to be changed, the variable for stage1Timer can be easily found on **Line 25**, at the top of the script. </br>
+  If timer for stage 1 has to be changed, its variable, stage1Timer, can be easily found on **Line 25**, at the top of the script. </br>

 ``` javascript